 I await the moment I sense my brother has discovered his liberation into the vast unknown, the uncharted territories that we mere mortals have only seen through the eyes of our instruments.
 This is a photo of my brother peering down into the crater of Mauna Ulu, which can be translated to mean Mountain of Growth.
 It was a crater that was active in the 80’s, but now rests in its dormancy.
 The position of my brother leaning ever so slightly down towards the depth of creation, while still holding on to the earthen rock, made me think of that moment we discover just how deep the rabbit hole goes.

 This moment of release is the moment I pray my brother has found or will find.
 For he is most certainly meant to be amongst the stars.

 Five.
 The Traveler

 The cosmic wind in his hair, hitchhiking across the Lagoon Nebula, my brother is at last now on his way towards the infinite.

 From yet another photo of my brother’s visit to Hawai’i, I captured him during a moment that I like to think forever impacted him.
 It brings me great joy to think of the two of us riding in the back of my friend’s truck, out towards the beach, and to also picture him now rocketing through the heavens, exhilarated by this newly found freedom.
 With such a perspective one can only celebrate his early departure from this Earth.

-The background image of the Lagoon Nebular was taken by the Hubble Space Telescope and released on my Birthday this year to celebrate the 28th anniversary of its launch.
+The background image of the Lagoon Nebula was taken by the Hubble Space Telescope and released on my birthday this year to celebrate the 28th anniversary of its launch.
 Yes, I and the HST are indeed the same age, and it seemed only fitting to use its glorious images to depict my brother free at last.

 Six.
 The Master Navigator